Would you like to whip up a super cute, easy, chocolate-free Easter treat? It’s so simple to stitch.

 Step 2 – Stitching Time

-Thread your needle with two strands of embroidery cotton and secure the ends with a knot.
+Thread your needle with two strands of embroidery floss and secure the ends with a knot.
 Stitch around the outside of your bunny using the following guidelines; Start at the back of his head (so that any untidy stitching can be covered with the neck bow added at the end).

 Depending on the length of your thread, you will probably need to re-thread your needle with more embroidery cotton, more than once.
 Make sure you hide the knot of the end of your floss inside the felt layers each time you start sewing with a new length of floss.